-Experience the indulgence and glamour of Henry VIII’s royal lifestyle with this skip-the-line pass to Hampton Court Palace.
-Enjoy fast access to the venue and fascinating tours led by authentically costumed guides.
-View the King's and Queen's State Apartments, Tutor-style kitchens, Hampton Court’s famous garden maze and more.
-With kid-friendly activities, this tour is great for all ages!
+Get an up-close look at Henry VIII’s royal lifestyle with this priority entrance pass to Hampton Court Palace.
+Enjoy faster access inside the venue and tours led by costumed guides.
+View the King's and Queen's State Apartments, Tutor-style kitchens, Hampton Court’s famous garden maze, and more.

 Discover the lavish spaces where the notorious Henry VIII once resided, indulged and – occasionally – terrorized his court, particularly his six unfortunate wives.
-Make your own way to Hampton Court Palace (approximately 35 minutes by train from London) and bypass the queue at the palace entry.
+Make your own way to Hampton Court Palace (approximately 35 minutes by train from London) and avoid regular wait times with priority entrance.

 Once inside, explore independently or join a guided tour to learn about the extravagant palace that evolved from humble beginnings as a grange in the 13th century.
 Acquired by capricious King Henry in the 1520s, the estate grew in size and grandeur, replete with fine tapetries, furnishings and art.
 Along the tour, see the Great Hall, the State Apartments, and the enormous royal kitchens.
 Built to feed the indulgent king and his court of 600 people twice daily, these kitchens were the largest of Tutor England.